Safe-DS/Library/docs/tutorials/machine_learning.md

 ## Create SupervisedDataset

-Here is a short introduction to train and predict with a machine learning model in safe-ds.
+Here is a short introduction to train and predict with a machine learning model in Safe-DS.

 First we need to create a [SupervisedDataset][safeds.data.SupervisedDataset] from the training data.